stadiamaps/ferrostar/README.md

 ## Current status

 The project is under active development and the code is not yet ready for use in apps yet.
-We are still working out multiple elements of the high-level design and will post updates as interfaces and other pieces of the design start to stabilize.
+Many parts of the design are still in flux, so there are no API stability guarantees.

+That said, things are now in a solid alpha state on iOS, and you can actually build a useful, if extremely rough, proof of concept apps on iOS
 You can track the road to something _usable_ in the [Proof of Concept Milestone](https://github.com/stadiamaps/ferrostar/milestone/1).

-That said, we are coming quickly to a point where we can actually iterate on concepts, and we are already able to run end-to-end unit tests that call Rust code from an idiomatic wrapper on iOS.
 We are focusing on iterating on the design with iOS first, and once we feel we have answered the important design questions, we can translate the concepts to Android and iterate on the core in parallel.
+Android has a theoretically working core, but no UI work has been done.

 ![A screenshot of the current status](screenshot.png)